Condenser vs dynamic microphone? You've probably wondered what the difference was between them? Maybe you didn't know there WAS a difference:).

 I hope my glib, and rather juvenile explanation was at least a little bit useful.
 If nothing else, I hope you got a chuckle out of it.

-If you’d like to learn how to get started recording good quality audio on a home studio costing $5.00 or less, click here for quick, easy but powerful video tutorials.
+If you'd like to learn how to get started recording good quality audio on a home studio costing $5.00 or less, click in the banner below for free videos from our quick, easy but powerful video tutorials.
 Home recording is easier and less expensive than you can imagine.